 This could be delivered by a more rapid roll out of integrated settlements (moving away from project-by-project approvals).
 With all that will come more scrutiny which the Act allows for, with its duty to present information on request, new public petition rights and a requirement to show effectiveness and value for money when spending public resources.

-Much can be done with the latest legislation in place, but longer term, it is quite possible that an Andy Burnham election manifesto might include:
+Much can be done with the latest legislation in place, but longer term, it is quite possible that a future election manifesto might include:

 GC Insight has a successful track record in supporting local and combined authorities, public bodies and their partners to make better informed decisions about devolution, local growth and investment.
 We can help places at each stage of the process, from developing the evidence base and shaping local growth priorities, through to designing delivery models, assessing impact and demonstrating value for money.
 To find out more, connect with our team.